-The new programming language finally replaced the older one for being concise, fast, simple to use, less coding requirement, etc. In other words, launching of Swift gave iOS developers a new reason to celebrate by enhancing their capability to develop more interactive and engaging iOS apps for business.
+The new programming language finally replaced the older one for being concise, fast, simple to use, less coding requirement, etc. In other words, the launching of Swift gave iOS developers a new reason to celebrate by enhancing their capability to develop more interactive and engaging iOS apps for business.

 Launching of the new programming language also fostered the debate of Swift vs Objective-C inevitable to a wider extent.
-App developers sometimes find it hard to make a proper choice between these two, in order to cater to business with more user-centric app solutions.
+App developers sometimes find it hard to make a proper choice between these two, to cater to business with more user-centric app solutions.
 Let us compare here Swift vs Objective-C to find out which one is favorable for your iOS app development project.

 Swift is popular for numerous reasons – having clarity of syntax is one of those, which makes it easier to read and write the language.
 The best part of this programming language is that it does not include ‘@’ symbols like its predecessor.
-Instead, it includes comma-separated list of different parameters, in order to avoid any confusion.
+Instead, it includes a comma-separated list of different parameters, to avoid any confusion.
 With it, developers need to write only a few code strings and can easily develop your app features.

 Compared to its successor, the base of Objective-C is C language and includes a highly complex structure.
 It includes many symbols like @ along with semicolons, lines, etc., which are more confusing for developers, giving them scope to make mistakes.

-In case of Objective-C, developers often use numerous string tokens due to verbose of text strings.
-They replace each token through %d, %s %d and also a complete list of variables separated through coma.
+In the case of Objective-C, developers often use numerous string tokens due to verbose of text strings.
+They replace each token through %d, %s %d and also a complete list of variables separated through the coma.
 In this, using an inappropriate string token causes the app crash.

-Objective-C is not as fast as its successor; as it uses run-time code compilation instead compile time.
+Objective-C is not as fast as its successor; as it uses run-time code compilation instead of compile time.
 This creates an extra level of indirection especially when the programming language includes another object in coding.

 When it comes to maintenance, Swift is comparatively easy to maintain than Objective-C. The XMind and LLVM define all requirements and complete incremental build automatically.